 If you wish to order a custom handmade oil painting or a portrait painting you can visit our order now page.
 To know the prices you can visit our pricing page.
 To see our work you can visit our gallery pages.
 To connect with us ping us on our chat messenger on the website or ping us on Whatsapp or call us at 918291070650 or drop us an email at firstname.lastname@example.org

-If you want to know more about artist and painter KCS Panikar’s work, we would recommend you to refer to the Notes & reference section below for further readings..
+If you want to know more about artist and painter KCS Panikar’s work, we would recommend you refer to the Notes & Reference section below for further readings.
+You may also enjoy our other pieces.
+Subscribe to us and get notified when new pieces are published.

 Notes & reference section